-Note that you don’t need to assign it yet to any menu location, as we will do this on the next steps.
+Note that you don’t need to assign it yet to any menu location, as we will do this in the next steps.

 Step 2 — Add Items to the Menu

-From the left section, you can add links to the desired pages: My Account, Listings Dashboard, Add Listing, Bookmarks or any other ones (see screenshot)
+From the left section, you can add links to the desired pages: My Account, Listings Dashboard, Add Listing, Bookmarks, or any other ones.

 Step 3 — Show the Menu only on Specific Pages

-The last step is to show the menu only on relevant pages, as it doesn’t make sense to have it for example on the “Home” page.
+The last step is to show the menu only on relevant pages.
+For example, a menu just for logged-in users doesn’t make sense be displayed on the home page.

-In addition to the Nav Menu Roles plugin that you can use to display specific menu items depending on whether a user is logged in or not, we will use the Conditional Menus (free).
+Using the Nav Menu Roles plugin, you can display specific menu items depending on whether a user is logged in or not.

-Conditional Menus is a simple yet useful WordPress plugin which allows you to swap the menus as per specific conditions.
-In short, you can have different menus in different posts, pages, categories, archive pages, etc.
+If your goal is to display different menus when specific conditions are met, then the Conditional Menus plugin is the right tool.
+In short, you can have different menus in different posts, pages, categories, shop pages, etc.

-After installing and activating the plugin, go to Appearance → Menus → Manage Locations and add a new Conditional Menu for the Secondary Menu area, that will be shown only on the pages mentioned above:
+Now, go to Appearance → Menus → Manage Locations and add a new Conditional Menu for the Secondary Menu area, and select the pages where you want that menu to be displayed.